 By 2021 e-commerce will account for 17.5% of all retail sales.
 This is up 6% from 2018’s global insights.
 As currently, only 2.86% of e-commerce site visits will actually convert to a sale, this statistic speaks to the rapid growth to e-commerce and cross-channel payments.

 As 65% of customers browse retail sites via their mobiles before completing their purchases via the desktop (61%); integrating mobile to desktop payments goes beyond reducing friction at the checkout or conversions.
 Instead, it calls for the retention of the desktop itself and the facilitation of device choice, without the laborious entering of information and doubt of the security levels of differing devices.

 In 2018, 1 in 2 shoppers abandoned an e-commerce purchase because of the manual data entry required.
-With the native payment sheets available in both Apple Pay and Google Pay, this information is available from the initial set up and available remotely and everywhere – on almost any device - for customers.
+With the native payment sheets available in both Apple Pay and Google Pay, this information is available from the initial set up and available remotely everywhere – on almost any device - for customers.
 As a default, the aforementioned biometric and tokenised security resulted in 73% of millennials agreeing that phones would eventually be able to facilitate all of their payments.
 70% believed that mobile payments would overtake the 60% of people who prefer to use cards by 2030.

-To speak more of security, the integration of Apple Pay and Google Pay at the desktop, is an alternative and combatant to the £197bn in the past 6 months globally, that has accrued in false positives, where 2 in 5 customers were falsely declined when making a transaction.
-This led to cart abandonment, and repeated cart abandonments when 1 in 5 continued to have this experience repeated within this same time frame.
+To speak more of security, the integration of Apple Pay and Google Pay at the desktop, is an alternative and combatant to the £197bn in the past 6 months globally, that has accrued in false positives; where 2 in 5 customers were falsely declined when making a transaction.
+This led to cart abandonment, and repeated cart abandonments where 1 in 5 continued to have this experience repeated within this same time frame.

 The consideration of integrating APMs such as Apple Pay and Google Pay are worth it when: